hungtran84/k8s-cka/d1_k8s_installation_configuration_fundamentals/02_installing_and_configuring_kubernetes/README.md

 Operation "operations/acf.p2-992714546140-656169a8-750c-4e5f-b347-c641af14a3ad" finished successfully.
 ```

-- Tell GKE to create a single zone, three node cluster for us.
+- Tell GKE to create a single zone, 3 node cluster for us.
 3 is the default size.
 We're disabling basic authentication as it's no longer supported after 1.19 in GKE.
 It will take some time to create a cluster.

 ```
 gcloud container clusters create gke-test --no-enable-basic-auth --disk-size=50GB --num-nodes=2